vinetiworks/yvn-internship-2018/README.md

 ### Additional Requirements
 - The answers should be in English.
-- The answers should be use Markdown.
+- The answers should use Markdown.
 - The answers should be submitted within 3 days.

 ---